For the majority of people the flu is an unpleasant inconvenience. For those most vulnerable in our society, it can be far more serious.

 Every winter, the NHS flu vaccination programme offers vital protection to those least able to fight the infection.
 Despite this, about 11,000 people die from seasonal flu each year and many more are hospitalised.

 This winter in particular, more people are likely to catch flu because fewer people built up natural immunity to it during the previous waves of Covid.
 If you catch flu and Covid together, you are likely to be severely ill but getting vaccinated against Covid and flu protects you and your loved ones against both viruses.
-Young children, pregnant women, older people and those with underlying health conditions are most vulnerable from flu.
+Young children, pregnant women, older people and those with underlying health conditions are most vulnerable.

 Most adults can have the flu vaccine, but you should avoid it if you have had a serious allergic reaction to a flu vaccine in the past or are allergic to eggs.
 Ask your pharmacist or GP for a low-egg or egg-free vaccine if necessary.